PasinduRavisara/ACHIEVE_PLUS/README.md

 - 🔐 Role-based login for Admins and Employees
 - 📝 Task creation and assignment by Admins
 - ✅ Employees can view and update the status of assigned tasks
 - 📊 Team and Individual Progress Analysis dashboards
-- 🏆 Earn points, unlock achievements, and claim rewards
+- 🏆 Rewards and Achievements page to track earned points and milestones
 - 📈 Leaderboard to track rankings based on performance
+- 🛍️ Reward Store to choose and claim rewards
 - 💧 Wellness reminders to prevent burnout

 ## 🛠 Tech Stack